SympleKaos/sphero-exercises/green/Using_the_app.md

 - Drag a loop block from the controls category.
 - Drag the roll and the delay into the loop block.
   - Loops have a count option.
 Tap it and select 4; once for each of our squares sides.
-- Now we need to increment 90 degreees to our heading on each loop
+- Now we need to increment 90 degrees to our heading on each loop
 - Go to the `operators category` and drag the add operator onto the heading option in our roll block
   - This created a different type of option with `0 + 0`.
 Each of those are values that can be added and used to change the heading.
   - Go to the sensor category and find `Heading`.
 This is the current heading of Sphero.
 We can use this to change our heading on each loop.